phantom1912-tech/FOP-ASSIGNMENTS/README.md

 # FOP-ASSIGNMENTS
-This contains Lab Implementations(Assignments) for the Foundations of Programming (FOP) course at MIT World Peace University (MIT-WPU), Sem 2.
+This contains Lab Implementations(Assignments) & our MINI PROJECT for the Foundations of Programming (FOP) course at MIT World Peace University (MIT-WPU), Sem 2.